West Virginia Labor Laws – Wage and Hour

 Related topic covered on other pages include:

-West Virginia requires an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
+West Virginia labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks